Energy-Pathways-Group/GLOceanKit/docs/classes/wvgeometrydoublyperiodic/index.md

   + [`transformFromWVGridToDFTGrid`](/classes/wvgeometrydoublyperiodic/transformfromwvgridtodftgrid.html) convert from a WV to DFT grid
 + Masks
   + [`maskForAliasedModes`](/classes/wvgeometrydoublyperiodic/maskforaliasedmodes.html) returns a mask with locations of modes that will alias with a quadratic multiplication.
+  + [`maskForConjugateFourierCoefficients`](/classes/wvgeometrydoublyperiodic/maskforconjugatefouriercoefficients.html) a mask indicate the components that are redundant conjugates
   + [`maskForNyquistModes`](/classes/wvgeometrydoublyperiodic/maskfornyquistmodes.html) returns a mask with locations of modes that are not fully resolved